sumedhkulkarni7/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-Complete access to my approach to Twitter Sentiment Analysis of 100 real-time Tweets
+My approach to Twitter Sentiment Analysis of 100 real-time Tweets